dmtaylor/costanza/README.md

 ## TODO
 - Figure out a good way to print chained rolls that shows intermediate results
-- Add threshold rollers for WoD, Shadowrun, etc
+- Add rolling types for other popular systems (Savage Worlds?)
 - Curate the quote list a bit more
 - Add more interesting responses to bad rolls